freeCodeCamp/devdocs/.github/CONTRIBUTING.md

 To ask that an existing documentation be updated, please use the [Trello board](https://trello.com/c/2B0hmW7M/52-request-updates-here).

-## Other contributions

-Besides new docs and features, here are other ways you can contribute:

-* **Improve our copy.** English isn't my first language so if you notice grammatical or usage errors, feel free to submit a pull request — it'll be much appreciated.
-* **Participate in the issue tracker.** Your opinion matters — feel free to add comments to existing issues.

 ## Coding conventions

 * two spaces; no tabs